digital-land/guidance/content/publish-your-sites-data/index.md

 * enable the data to be easily found online for local authorities, policy makers, government and PropTech companies so they can use the data
 * help the Digital Land team at MHCLG to begin building a national picture of local plans.

-## Make your Sites data easy to find, use and trust
+## Make your sites data easy to find, use and trust

 A list of potential development sites is one of the most important inputs in the production of Local Plans.
 It establishes the amount and location of land available for development, which in turn informs the amount and types of housing and employment space there is space for.